-- O. Berder is a member of the Editorial Board of International Journal of Distributed Sensor Networks - O. Berder is a member of the Editorial Board of Wireless Communications and Mobile Computing - O. Berder is a member of the Editorial Board of Sensors - O. Berder is a member of Technical Program Committee of IEEE PIMRC, IEEE SAS, ACM EWSN, ICT and is a reviewer for IEEE TSP, TWC, ToN, JSAC, ICC, GLOBE-COM - M. Gautier was a member of technical program committee of COMPAS, IEEE WCNC, IEEE PIMRC and IEEE Globecom. - B. Vrigneau was a member of technical program committee of IEEE PIMRC and 4th International Workshop on Non-Intrusive Load Monitoring. - A. Courtay served as a reviewer for IJDSN, ISCAS, SAS, ADHOC. - M. Gautier served as a reviewer for IEEE Communication letters. - B. Vrigneau served as a reviewer for IEEE Communications Letters, PIMRC, ISTC, WCMC, MDPI Sensors, IEEE Trans. on Vehicular Technology, Gretsi. - Robin Gerzaguet served as a reviewer for GRETSI, IEEE EUCNC, IEEE WCNC, IEEE Access, IEEE Transaction on Wireless Communications and IEEE Transactions on Aerospace and Electronic Systems.
+• O. Berder is a member of the Editorial Board of International Journal of Distributed Sensor Networks

+- O. Berder is a member of the Editorial Board of Wireless Communications and Mobile Computing - O. Berder is a member of the Editorial Board of Sensors - O. Berder is a member of Technical Program Committee of IEEE PIMRC, IEEE SAS, ACM EWSN, ICT and is a reviewer for IEEE TSP, TWC, ToN, JSAC, ICC, GLOBE-COM - M. Gautier was a member of technical program committee of IEEE WCNC, IEEE ISWCS, IEEE PIMRC and IEEE Globecom. - B. Vrigneau was a member of technical program committee of IEEE PIMRC and 4th International Workshop on Non-Intrusive Load Monitoring. - M. Gautier served as a reviewer for SiPS and ICECS conferences, and MICPRO journal. - B. Vrigneau served as a reviewer for IEEE Communications Letters, PIMRC, ISTC, WCMC, MDPI Sensors, IEEE Trans. on Vehicular Technology. - Robin Gerzaguet served as a reviewer for IEEE EUCNC, IEEE WCNC, IEEE Access, IEEE Transaction on Wireless Communications and IEEE Transactions on Aerospace and Electronic Systems.